tangjian234/Web_django/Note/Raspberry_pi.md

     2. ssh pi@192.168.1.6
     3. password for pi : tangwin/

+NOTE :
+  1. It changes from time to time, go to the 192.168.1.1 and find the latest ip address.

 ##### VNC access :

 - - 1.
 Install VNC in windows.